Jerricke/phase-1-project/README.md

 25. Update combat system to prompt user to select other pokemons when active pokemon faints.
 26. Updated the combat system: when no more current pokemon faints, and no other pokemon is available, prompt the user that they lost.
 27. Created game over screen with a button to start over.
 Starting over resets all user data to initial data.
+28. Patched game over function bug, now properly ends game ONLY if no pokemon is available.

 # Deliverables to work on
 1. Add music for different screens.